toddbranch/ECE382/notes/L27/index.md

 ## Admin

+How was the lab?
+People getting more comfortable using git / Github?
+How was including the button library?
+See the value of creating reusable libraries?

 **Policy on Sharing Code**

 I encourage you to use Github to browse code for ideas and assistance - this is consistent with the cooperative ethos of engineering.
 That does not mean you're free to copy the code of your classmates.  **I expect you to document any assistance you get.
 I expect any code you turn in to be your own, unless I explicitly allow you to use the libraries of others.**  Any questions?